cameron-gagnon/ssh_pass_logging/README.md

 module to log incorrect passwords before the "fake" password is set.
 A patch to do this can be found [here](https://gist.github.com/sjmurdoch/1572229).
-Otherwise, the owner of the system can periodically check for other common usernames in `/var/log/auth.log` and create fake accounts with those usernames so the full data can be logged.
+Otherwise, the owner of the system can periodically check for other common usernames in `/var/log/passwords` and create fake accounts with those usernames so the full data can be logged. __A script to easily create dummy accounts can be accessed in this repository under `honeypot_user.sh`__

 # Reference/Sources